 Sequencing RNA mixtures.
 A mixture of five different RNA strands is sequenced by the 2D-HELS MS Seq approach with 3´-end labeling (see Section 8).
 The concern for sequencing mixed RNAs is that multiple ladder curves in the 2D mass-tR plot may overlap with each other when they all share the same starting points (the hydrophobic tag in the 2D mass-tR plot).
-However, base calling is made one-by-one, each based on a mass difference between two adjacent ladder fragments in the MFE data.
-The correct base-call can be made as long as each mass difference matches well (a PPM MS difference < 10) with one of the theoretical masses of canonical or modified nucleotides in the data pool8,9.
+However, base calling is made one by one, each based on a mass difference between two adjacent ladder fragments in the MFE data.
+The correct base call can be made as long as each mass difference matches well (a PPM MS difference < 10) with one of the theoretical masses of canonical or modified nucleotides in the data pool8,9.
 In the analysis of the multiplexed RNA samples, the typical processing and base-calling algorithm used in Figures 1 and 2 is not used mainly due to the significantly increased data complexity resulting from the mixture.
 These sequences are base-called manually via calculating the mass difference between two adjacent mass ladder fragments, and comparing it to the theoretical mass of the nucleotide in the data pool9.
 Any matched base with a mass PPM <10 is chosen as the base identity at this position.
 With this base-by-base manual calculation for base-calling, all sequences in the mixture are accurately sequenced.
 OriginLab software is used to re-construct a 2D mass-tR plot, in which the starting tR for each sequence is normalized systematically for better visualizing five different RNA sequences (Figure 3).
 Without such normalization, the letter codes (i.e., A, C, G, and U) for the sequences of all five RNA would be crowded together on the plot (Figure S1), resulting in less ease of visualization compared to that reported in Figure 3.
 The sequencing results demonstrate that 2D-HELS MS Seq approach is not just limited to sequencing of purified single-stranded RNAs, but also, more importantly, RNA mixtures with multiple RNA strands.
 Algorithms are currently under development to automate the process of base-calling and sequence generation.

 FIGURE AND TABLE LEGENDS: